fransimo/fransimo_info/content/posts/press/2021/11/la_masacre_del_cuerpo/index.en.md

 ---
 title: 'Exhibition: The Massacre of the Body'
-description: "Reviews a video art exhibition where Fran Simó, Rita Rodrigues and Teia Titi reflect on post‑capitalist bodies and deconstruct phallocentric norms to imagine liberated, poetic embodiments."
+description: "Reviews a video art exhibition where Fran Simó, Francisca Trobok and Colectivo Fantasía Collage reflect on post‑capitalist bodies and deconstruct phallocentric norms to imagine liberated, poetic embodiments."
 date: '2021-10-03'
 author: 'Fran Simó'
 categories: